Food safety guidance for outdoor events

 I am organising an outdoor event.
 What do I need to consider?

 The requirements that need to be in place at any event will be dependant upon the nature of the event and the types of food businesses in attendance.
-Small events, where pre-packaged, ambient stable products (eg chocolates, biscuits, cakes, breads) are being sold, will not need the same levels of compliance as an event where high risk foods are being prepared.
+Small events, where pre-packaged, ambient stable products (for example, chocolates, biscuits, cakes, breads) are being sold, will not need the same levels of compliance as an event where high risk foods are being prepared.

 General guidance is provided below for organisers to consider.
 Not all of these may be applicable to your event.